stphnem/Rudolph/README.md

 - Create an account or login via Facebook/Google
 - Make a wish list
 - Draw names from group without any cycles or duplicates from previous year
+- Invite users to join group
+- Organize can see who has accepted invites

 ## Nice to have features#
 - Mark item as bought on the wishlist of non-owner Owner of wishlist cannot see item marked as bought
 - Fetch information via link
+- Rank items on wishlist